 NASA's Speaker's Bureau.
 To request an expert please go to the How to Request a Speaker website.

 Q: How long does it take for an expert to respond to my question?
 A: Typically it takes a one to two business days for an expert to respond.
-However depending on how many inquries we receive it can take up to a week for an expert to respond.
+However depending on how many inquires we receive it can take up to a week for an expert to respond.

-Q: Can we schedule a video coference or a site visit with an expert?
+Q: Can we schedule a video conference or a site visit with an expert?
 A: As much as we would love to have on-going video conferences or visits with teams we are unable to meet the demand.
 Please use the email Robotics@NASA.gov with your specific question to get an experts response!